YuriHolubeu/yuriholubeu.github.io/content/_index.md

   - block: markdown
     id: researchnotes
     content:
-      title: <h1>Notes on Research Projects</h1>
+      title: <h1>Notes on Some Reserach Projects in Physics</h1>
       subtitle: ''
       text: |-

-        <h2 id="basic physics notes">Notes on Some Reserach Projects in Physics</h2>

         <p style="line-height: 1;"><font size="3">
-        I had several research projects, which didn't lead to articles, but nevertheless I undrestood many methods and many formulas, so I collected them in the notes below.
-These are not the only my projects, but on them I wos working more than on others.
-Maybe I'll return to some of them one day.
+        I had several research projects, which didn't lead to the creation of articles, but I understood many methods and collected them in the notes below.
+Maybe I will return to some of these projects one day.
         </font></p>